List of Marvel Cinematic Universe television series actors (Marvel Studios)

-Miniseries lead actors include: Olsen, Bettany, Mackie, Stan, Renner, Steinfeld, Isaac, Vellani, and Maslany in Phase Four; Jackson, Mendelsohn, Hahn, and Thorne in Phase Five; and Abdul-Mateen and Bettany in Phase Six.
-Headlining multiple seasons are Hiddleston and Wright in Phases Four and Five, and Cox through Phases Five and Six.
+Olsen, Bettany, Mackie, Stan, Renner, Steinfeld, Isaac, Vellani, Maslany, Jackson, Mendelsohn, Hahn, Thorne, and Abdul-Mateen headline miniseries, with Hiddleston, Wright, and Cox starring in multiple seasons.

 The Marvel Cinematic Universe (MCU) is a media franchise and shared fictional universe that is the setting of superhero television series based on characters that appear in Marvel Comics publications.
 The MCU first expanded to television with series from Marvel Television that released from 2013 until 2020 on ABC, Netflix, Hulu, and Freeform.
 Marvel Studios—the production studio behind the films—began releasing series on Disney+ in 2021.
 These series feature greater interconnectivity with the feature films than those from Marvel Television, with many actors reprising their roles from the MCU films and the Marvel Television series.
 Animated series are produced by Marvel Studios Animation and beginning with Agatha All Along, live-action series are released under Marvel Studios' own Marvel Television label.

-As part of Phase Four, WandaVision began streaming in 2021, and was followed by The Falcon and the Winter Soldier, the first season of Loki, the first season of the animated series What If...?, and Hawkeye, while Moon Knight, Ms. Marvel, and She-Hulk: Attorney at Law were released in 2022; the phase also includes two Marvel Studios Special Presentations.
-Phase Five includes Secret Invasion, the second season of Loki, and the second season of What If...? in 2023, with Echo, Agatha All Along, and the third season of What If...? released in 2024, while the first season of the animated series Your Friendly Neighborhood Spider-Man, the first season of Daredevil: Born Again, and Ironheart were released in the first half of 2025.
-Phase Six includes the animated series Eyes of Wakanda and Marvel Zombies, released in the second half of 2025, with Wonder Man, the second season of Born Again, the second season of Your Friendly Neighborhood Spider-Man, and VisionQuest scheduled for 2026; this phase will also include a Special Presentation.
+As part of Phase Four, WandaVision began streaming in 2021, and was followed by The Falcon and the Winter Soldier, the first season of Loki, the first season of the animated series What If...?, and Hawkeye, while Moon Knight, Ms. Marvel, and She-Hulk: Attorney at Law were released in 2022.
+Phase Five includes Secret Invasion, the second season of Loki, and the second season of What If...? in 2023; Echo, Agatha All Along, and the third season of What If...? in 2024; and the first season of the animated series Your Friendly Neighborhood Spider-Man, the first season of Daredevil: Born Again, and Ironheart in the first half of 2025.
+Phase Six includes the animated miniseries Eyes of Wakanda and the first season of the animated series Marvel Zombies in the second half of 2025; Wonder Man, the second season of Born Again, and VisionQuest in 2026; and the second season of Your Friendly Neighborhood Spider-Man and the third season of Born Again scheduled for 2027.
+Phases Four and Six also include Special Presentations.